MarcoGos/kleenex_nl_pollenradar/README.md

 ## What to expect

-The following sensor will be registered:
+The following sensors will be registered:

 - Tree Pollen
 - Grass Pollen
 - Weed Pollen

-Each sensor has additional attributes for value and level tomorrow, in 2, 3 and 4 days.
+Each sensor has additional attributes for the forecast for the upcoming 4 days.

 The sensor information is updated every hour although the values on the Kleenex pollenradar website are updated every 3 hours.